mdancho84/mdancho84.github.io/_drafts/5-mistakes-data-science-job.md

 And...

-### There is a 99% chance you get an interview if you come in referred
+### There is a 99% chance you get an interview if you come in referred.

 So you'd better come in referred if you can.

 And why not?
 Referrers are incentivized to help you.
 But, there's a big problem.

 They aren't going to refer you if they don't know you.
 So how do you get them to know you and refer you?

 ### There are 2 ways to get referred

 Locate your target which is the data scientist on the team that can help refer you for the position.
 Then do one of 3 things:

 1. **One way is direct messaging on LinkedIn.** You can reach out to them.
 Direct message them.
+Build a relationship over time.
 2. **Another way is indirectly.** You can find a contact of a contact that you know, try to get them to persuade them via testimonial.
+This can be much faster.
+But you have to depend on your connections and hope that the target contact is persuaded to refer you.

-## How to come in referred.
+## How to come in referred?

 Now, if you really want a referral, I will give advanced guidance on my upcoming [LIVE course launch + career training event.](https://learn.business-science.io/30day-data-scientist-course-waitlist-1393)

 And, I'll show you how you can gain my testimonial and I'll actually go to bat for you like I've done for one of my students here.

 ![](/assets/student_referral_annonymized.jpg)